Skip to main content

 On October 12, 2008, during an 8:30 AM Mass at St. Anthony of Padua Church in Sokółka, a priest dropped a consecrated Host during Communion.
 Following liturgical protocol, Sister Julia Dubowska placed it in water in a sealed container.
 On October 19 the container was opened; a reddish transformation was visible on part of the Host.

-In January 2009, Archbishop Edward Ozorowski commissioned Professors Maria Sobaniec-Łotowska and Stanisław Sulkowski of the Medical University of Białystok to examine the sample independently.
+In January 2009, Archbishop Edward Ozorowski commissioned Professors Maria Sobaniec-Łotowska and Stanisław Sulkowski of the Medical University of Białystok to examine the sample independently, using electron and light microscopy.
 Both identified cross-striated cardiac muscle fibers with intercalated discs — structural features unique to heart muscle — showing fragmentation and segmentation patterns associated with dying or agonic myocardial tissue.
-They noted that host bread fibers and cardiac tissue appeared structurally intertwined in a manner they stated was impossible to reproduce artificially.
+They stated that host bread fibers and cardiac tissue appeared structurally intertwined in a manner they described as impossible to reproduce artificially.

 Other faculty members at the Medical University raised objections that the two professors conducted the examinations outside proper institutional protocols, calling them "illegal."
-The findings were never submitted to or accepted by an indexed peer-reviewed pathology or forensic science journal — publication appeared only in a theology journal and church documents.
-No control samples (non-consecrated wafers placed in similar conditions) were tested in parallel, and no attempt was made to rule out fungal contamination, which Kearse & Ligaj 2024 demonstrated can produce strikingly similar red tissue-like structures.
+The findings were published in a theology journal and in church documents; they were not submitted to or accepted by an indexed peer-reviewed pathology or forensic science journal.
+No control samples — non-consecrated wafers placed in similar conditions — were tested in parallel, and no attempt was made to rule out fungal contamination.

 Church Recognition